simple-tracer/about/README.md

 3. Now you have created a new user, you can login in on Hornbill.

 4. To update a user's password replace `new` with `update`.
 To delete a user replace `new` with `remove`.

+### 🚩 Stage 6: Flamingo

+TBC.

+**🎉 Amazing!
+We've succesfully set up Simple Tracer!**

+Had an issue?
+Please report it in the Issues tab of the related Github repository.
+If you aren't sure which repository to report the issue in, you can report it here.